Flying with toddlers is hard. They are fully mobile, totally opinionated, and incapable of all reason and logic at the most inopportune moments.

 Even if you don't buy a seat for your toddler, that doesn't mean you won't be able to get one.
 If there are empty seats on a flight, many airlines will try to make them available for families with lap children to use.

 The easiest airline on which to make this happen is Southwest.
-Because of the airline’s open seating policy, if there is even a single extra seat on the plane, you will be able to snag it for your child.
+Because of the airline's open seating policy, if there is even a single extra seat on the plane, you will be able to snag it for your child.
 Just double check with the gate agent and ask nicely.
 The answer, in my experience, has always been yes.
-I have better than a 50/50 success rate on Southwest flights, even when traveling at peak periods.
+I had a better than a 50/50 success rate on Southwest flights, even when traveling at peak periods.
 See my complete guide to traveling Southwest with kids for all the details you need to think about when flying the airline with little ones.

 Other airlines are a mixed bag, as you often need the gate agent to rearrange seat assignments to leave an empty seat next to where your family is sitting.
 If you want to maximize your chances, book yourself and your partner or other child into an aisle and window seat (leaving an empty middle seat) near the back of the plane.
 Those are often the last seats to be filled and may be empty anyway.
+This strategy works best when planes aren't full or close to full, so I'd only attempt it flying during lower demand times.

 3. Electronics are a must.